Warhammer 40k Books in Order: Complete Guide (400+ Books)

 Inquisitor Books

 The Inquisitor books are composed of three interconnected series: Eisenhorn, Ravenor, and Bequin.
-All are written by Dan Abnett and the first series, Eisenhorn, is seen as the best entry-point to Warhammer 40k by many.
+All are written by Dan Abnett, and the first arc (Eisenhorn) is often considered the single best starting point for new Warhammer 40k readers.

 Ciaphas Cain Books